-While capping attendance and stepping up checks to keep the virus at bay, it is increasingly unlikely that Beijing will recoup its heavy investment in the 2022 Winter Games.
+While capping attendance and stepping up checks to keep the virus at bay, it is increasingly unlikely that Beijing will recoup its hefty investment in the 2022 Winter Games.

 China has not made public its budget for the games but factoring in the cost of the many cavernous, state-of-the-art venues, athlete villages that sprawl over several square kilometers as well as a high-speed rail link between Beijing and Zhangjiakou, it is estimated that the total investment will run into hundreds of billions of yuan.

 China will have the opportunity for downsized test runs.
 Western China’s Chengdu is set to host the World University Games in August and alternative arrangements have already been made for quarantined and pre-approved overseas athletes to play to empty stadiums to prevent contagion.